 The portfolio and statement are due to the student's advisor and other Committee member at least two weeks before the Spring Review Meeting.
-The statement of progress and plans should include:

-- A discussion of intellectual progress made during the previous year (courses taken, grants applied for, Qualifying Exam (QE) requirements met, etc.) - Detailed plans for the following summer and academic year (with respect to courses, grant/fellowship applications and deadlines, fieldwork, study off-campus, expected date of QE, etc.). - Plans and speculations about later study, research and writing should also be noted. - A concrete plan and timetable for completion of the language requirement.
+The statement of progress and plans should include a discussion of intellectual progress made during the previous year, and it should note courses taken, grants applied for, Qualifying Exam (QE) requirements met, etc. The statement should include detailed plans for the following summer and academic year (with respect to courses, grant/fellowship applications and deadlines, fieldwork, study off-campus, expected date of QE, etc.).
+Plans and speculations about later study, research and writing should also be noted.